 Principle 3: The implementation of a model involves decisions about the experience assumptions and the modeling techniques to be used in measuring the risks to which the company is exposed.
-Generally, assumptions are to be based on the conservative end of the actuary’s confidence interval.
+Generally, assumptions are to be based on the conservative end of the confidence interval.
 The choice of a conservative estimate for each assumption may result in a distorted measure of the total risk.
-Conceptually, the choice of assumptions and the modeling decisions should be made so that the final result approximates what would be obtained for the CTE amount at the required CTE level if it were possible to calculate results over the joint distribution of all future outcomes.
-In applying this concept to the actual calculation of the CTE amount, the actuary should be guided by evolving practice and expanding knowledge base in the measurement and management of risk.
+Conceptually, the choice of assumptions and the modeling decisions should be made so that the final result approximates what would be obtained for the stochastic reserve at the required CTE level if it were possible to calculate results over the joint distribution of all future outcomes.
+In applying this concept to the actual calculation of the stochastic reserve, the company should be guided by evolving practice and expanding knowledge base in the measurement and management of risk.

 Guidance Note: The intent of Principle 3 is to describe the conceptual framework for setting assumptions.
-Section 11 provides the requirements and guidance for setting contract-holder behavior assumptions and includes alternatives to this framework if the actuary is unable to fully apply this principle.
+Section 11 provides the requirements and guidance for setting contract-holder behavior assumptions and includes alternatives to this framework if the company is unable to fully apply this principle.

 Principle 4: While a stochastic cash-flow model attempts to include all real-world risks relevant to the objective of the stochastic cash-flow model and relationships among the risks, it will still contain limitations because it is only a model.
-The calculation of the CTE amount is based on the results derived from the application of the stochastic cash-flow model to scenarios, while the actual statutory reserve needs of the company arise from the risks to which the company is (or will be) exposed in reality.
+The calculation of the stochastic reserve is based on the results derived from the application of the stochastic cash-flow model to scenarios, while the actual statutory reserve needs of the company arise from the risks to which the company is (or will be) exposed in reality.
 Any disconnect between the model and reality should be reflected in setting prudent estimate assumptions to the extent not addressed by other means.

 Principle 5: Neither a cash-flow scenario model nor a method based on factors calibrated to the results of a cash-flow scenario model can completely quantify a company’s exposure to risk.
-A model attempts to represent reality but will always remain an approximation thereto and, hence, uncertainty in future experience is an important consideration when determining the CTE amount.
-Therefore, the use of assumptions, methods, models, risk management strategies (e.g., hedging), derivative instruments, structured investments or any other risk transfer arrangements (such as reinsurance) that serve solely to reduce the calculated CTE amount without also reducing risk on scenarios similar to those used in the actual cash-flow modeling are inconsistent with these principles.
+A model attempts to represent reality but will always remain an approximation thereto and, hence, uncertainty in future experience is an important consideration when determining the stochastic reserve.
+Therefore, the use of assumptions, methods, models, risk management strategies (e.g., hedging), derivative instruments, structured investments or any other risk transfer arrangements (such as reinsurance) that serve solely to reduce the calculated stochastic reserve without also reducing risk on scenarios similar to those used in the actual cash-flow modeling are inconsistent with these principles.
 The use of assumptions and risk management strategies should be appropriate to the business and not merely constructed to exploit “foreknowledge” of the components of the required methodology.

 C. Risks Reflected